SaifRza/SaifRza/README.md

 - 👋 Hi, I’m @SaifRza
 - 👀 I’m interested in Tech Implementations
-- 🌱 I’m currently learning The IT Industry
+- 🌱 I’m currently working & learning The IT Industry
 - 💞️ I’m looking to collaborate on Node Js and Php-Frameworks
 - 📫 How to reach me , just mail at syedsaifrza@gmail.com